FDA 510k - A Complete Overview

 The regulatory documentation submitted as part of 510(k) should be able to demonstrate the proposed device is at least as safe and effective as a legally marketed device in the U.S.A Legally marketed device is a medical device that has already been received 510k clearance for sale in the U.S.

 To prove substantial equivalence, the similarities and differences between the proposed device and predicate device will have to be compared, and suitable laboratory testing must be performed.
 Human testing is not generally needed as part of FDA 510k submissions.
-Submissions are generally required for most Class II medical devices, Class I and Class III devices, and IVDs.
+Submissions are generally required for most Class I, Class II, Class III medical devices, and IVDs.

 Generally, there is three types of 510k’s: (1) Abbreviated 510(k) (2) Traditional 510(k) (3) Special 510(k).
 More details can be found in the article section below.